David Richard Boyd

 David Richard Boyd is a Canadian environmental lawyer, activist, and diplomat.
 He was the United Nations Special Rapporteur on human rights and the environment until 2024.

-Life

-Education
+Education and career

 Boyd graduated from University of Alberta, and University of Toronto.
 He was executive director of Ecojustice Canada.
 He teaches at University of British Columbia.

-Boyd became the second Special Rapporteur on human rights and the environment succeeding the first appointee, John Knox, in 2018.

-In 2020, he was named as a supporter of the #1Planet1Right campaign.
-He supported the Escazu agreement (2021).
-Also in 2021, he supported a Jakarta Clean Air lawsuit.
-He has called on countries to defund coal infrastructure.
-In 2021 he endorsed a condemnation of the killing of Nacilio Macario.
-Also in 2021, he presented a report about water shortages to the United Nations Human Rights Council (HRC).

-He was succeeded by as the special rapporteur by the Mexican Astrid Puentes Riaño in 2024.
+He has been involved in international, environmental, and human rights advocacy.